westphallm1/AoMM-Cross-Mod-Sample/README.md

 most of these parameters can only be updated for minions, since the values are updated automatically for combat pets based on the player's pet level.

-* `bool IsActive`: Whether this minion or pet currently has cross-mod AI applied.
-By default, this is true for a projectile if it was spawned from its associated cross-mod buff, or an item that adds that buff to the player.
+* `bool IsActive`:
+  Whether this projectile should currently have cross-mod AI applied.
+  By default, this flag is managed by AoMM and is set to true under the following conditions:
+  - For pets, as long as the associated cross-mod buff is active.
+  - For minions, as long as the associated cross-mod buff is active, and the minion was spawned from an item that provides that buff.
+  For simple use cases (most pets, and most minions that consist of a single projectile), this flag should be left as its default value.
-  For more complicated minion spawn conditions, such as a minion that is spawned as a sub-projectile of another minion, this flag must be set to true manually.
+  For more complicated use cases, such as a minion that is spawned as a sub-projectile of another minion, this flag must be set manually.
+  Once this flag has been set manually at least once for a projectile, AoMM will stop updating it automatically, and it will maintain its latest set value.

 * `int?
 FiredProjectileId`: Which projectile the minion should fire. set manually for both minions and pets.
 If null, the minion/pet will perform a melee attack instead.